 When St Martin’s is able fully to reopen, we hope in the first half of 2021, we plan to deliver our programme in three ways:

 1) An enhanced in-house concert offering.
 For the last seven years St Martin-in-the-Fields has been increasing the number of concerts performed by its own musicians, choral and instrumental, working alongside a number of musical partners.
 All of our instrumental concerts and most of our choral concerts involve professional musicians.
 We will be significantly increasing the number of these, with both popular and more adventurous programming.

 2) Working with sector-leading musical partners.
 Governed by a new set of partnership principles, we will work with a number of key musical partners in order to build the profile of our musical output.
-The principles and process of becoming a partner will be advertised in the coming weeks and will be open and transparent.
+The process of becoming a partner can be found here.

 We begin this new direction with a three-week long Summer Festival of virtual concerts starting on Thursday 13 August.
 The Summer Festival is supported by donors to St Martin-in-the-Fields Trust.
 Following that, thanks to the generous support of the National Lottery Heritage Fund, we are delighted to announce a weekly concert series beginning in September, online-only, and then with socially-distanced audience as rules allow.
 We are working to bring back our lunchtime concerts in an online format soon, and we hope that they will return with an in-person audience as soon as we are able.
 We will shortly be publishing our partnership principles, inviting partners to work with us, and at the same time putting out a call for auditions to significantly build our pool of freelance orchestral musicians for in-house concerts.
 We hope to be able again to offer St Martin’s as a performance venue to external groups from April 2021, depending on government regulations.